gregschmit/django-purge/README.rst

 PyPI: https://pypi.org/project/django-purge/

 Purge is a reusable Django app for regularly purging old database entries, like logs.

 **The Problem**: Tables/models like sessions and logs can grow without limit.

 **The Solution**: This app allows you to schedule database purging of old records.
+You can also make FilePurgers which can purge old files based on datestamps in the filename or timestamps in the meta-data (atime/mtime/ctime).

 How to Use
 ##########